City of Azusa logo

 SWOT Analysis

-To provide essential services and enhance quality of life by becoming a model sustainable city where residents thrive.
+To provide essential municipal services by being a model city fostering growth and sustainability.

 Strengths

-• LOCATION: Strategic San Gabriel Valley position with Gold Line transit access and proximity to major employment centers
+• LOCATION: Strategic San Gabriel Valley position drives economic development

 Weaknesses